-The Ethical Trade and Environmental Sustainability Team works hand in hand with suppliers, their factories and local partners to deliver programs that help factories address locally-relevant issues and needs.
+The Ethical Trade and Environmental Sustainability Team work hand in hand with suppliers, their factories and local partners to deliver programmes that help factories address locally-relevant issues and needs.
 We believe that the more factory management and workers know about the standards we expect and why they matter, the more likely they are to meet them.
 Sometimes this involves regular face-to-face meetings.
-At other times it’s training programs or more interactive methods like role-play.
+At other times it’s training programmes or more interactive methods like role-play.
 In a typical year more than 7,000 hours of training are delivered.

 WORKING WITH MANAGEMENT IN FACTORIES

 Our Ethical Trade and Environmental Sustainability Team spends time with factory management to make sure they understand the different provisions set out in the Code of Conduct and what’s expected of them.
 For example, we might explain why they need to have complete employment records or fire alarms in every section of the building.
 A lot of the time this is carried out on site as part of one-on-one meetings.
-However, sometimes we want to reach a number of factories all at once.
+However, sometimes we want to reach a number of factories in one go.

 That’s why we run external workshops to provide training and support on relevant issues.
 These workshops give factories and suppliers the chance to learn from one another away from the day-to-day running of the factory.
 The format depends on what works best for those involved.
 In Turkey for example, we usually run day-long workshops covering lots of different topics.
 This might include a focus on individual clauses of our Code of Conduct, an overview of new legislation like the UK Modern Slavery Act, a refresher on fire safety training, or even how to plan for an earthquake.

-Where factories making products on our behalf are spread over a large geographic area, as for example in China, we have invested in an e-learning platform to give factories information and tools at their fingertips.
-We offer over 20 different interactive courses covering everything from the Primark Code of Conduct to hiring procedures.
+Where factories making products on our behalf are spread over a large geographic area, for example in China, we have invested in an e-learning platform to give factories information and tools at the tip of their fingers.
+We offer over 20 different interactive courses covering the Primark Code of Conduct through to hiring procedures.

 We are also continually testing new approaches to help factories improve.
-For example, in Southern India we are working with local Indian NGO ASK - The Association for Stimulating Know How – and U.S.-based NGO Verité on the Fair Hiring Fair Labor program.
-The program provides factories with a toolkit to help improve their recruitment and hiring processes.
+For example, in Southern India we are working with local Indian NGO ASK - The Association for Stimulating Know How – and U.S.-based NGO Verité on the Fair Hiring Fair Labour programme.
+The programme provides factories with a toolkit to help improve their recruitment and hiring processes.

 SUPPORTING WORKERS IN FACTORIES

-In Bangladesh we’re also running two other programs.
+In Bangladesh we’re also running two other programmes.
 We’ve partnered with the NGO SHEVA to implement our fire safety project.
-The program trains factory fire safety managers so they can deliver training to workers in a way that is relevant.
+The programme trains factory fire safety managers so they can deliver training to workers in a way that is relevant.
 This includes a fire safety DVD and leaflet and, in some factories, a tailor-made drama performance.
-We’ve also partnered with the Ethical Trading Initiative on its Social Dialogue Program.
+We’ve also partnered with the Ethical Trading Initiative on its Social Dialogue Programme.
 Bangladeshi law requires all factories with more than 50 employees to have a Participation Committee made up of elected worker representatives.
-The project helps factories set these committees up, and ensure that the workers who sit on these committees are chosen by their peers and able to communicate between colleagues and management.
+The project helps factories set these Committees up, and ensure that the workers who sit on these committees are chosen by their peers and able to communicate between colleagues and management.

-In India we’ve been working on "Drawing the Line," a partnership with two Indian NGOS: Women Win and the Naz Foundation.
-The program is designed to find new ways to engage female workers so they feel empowered and confident to define what issues they feel are priorities for them in improving the factory.
+In India we’ve been working on ‘Drawing the Line’ a partnership with two Indian NGOS, Women Win and the Naz Foundation.
+The programme is designed to find new ways to engage female workers so they feel empowered and confident to define what issues they feel are priorities for them in improving the factory.